mycelial/mycelite/README.md

 budget](https://github.com/actualbudget/actual), an open-source personal finance application.

-What makes Actual budget different from its competitors?
+What makes Actual Budget different from its competitors?

-First of all, it's very fast because all the application data is on the local device, in an SQLite database, but what's most interesting about this app is that it works on multiple devices.
-In other words, it has apps for IOS, Android, Windows, Mac and the Web and it allows you to make concurrent changes on multiple devices and synchronize those changes to all your devices.
+First of all, it's very fast because all the application data is on the local device - in a SQLite database - but what's most interesting about this app is that it works on multiple devices.
+In other words, it has apps for iOS, Android, Windows, Mac and the Web and it allows you to make concurrent changes on multiple devices and synchronize those changes to all your devices.

-### Why aren't more developers creating local-first applications
+### Why aren't more developers creating local-first applications?

 Actual budget is a good example of a local-first application, but it wasn't very easy to build.
 The Authors had to write a bunch of synchronization-related code,